Bachelor of Arts in Interdisciplinary Humanities

-The School of Liberal Studies offers a Bachelor of Arts in Interdisciplinary Humanities comprised of Art, English, and Religious Studies/Philosophy.
+The School of Liberal Arts offers a Bachelor of Arts in Interdisciplinary Humanities comprised of Art, English, and Religious Studies/Philosophy.
 While the focus of the degree is on disciplinary integration, it is possible to accumulate sufficient semester hours in any one of them to be eligible for admission to graduate school.
-Students take at least four courses in each discipline as well as three interdisciplinary seminars and an internship.
+Students take at least four courses in each discipline as well as four interdisciplinary seminars and an internship.

 The Interdisciplinary Humanities major emphasizes the study of Art, English, Religion, and Philosophy through extensive opportunities for reading, writing, evaluating, and producing a variety of visual and written texts in the material, spiritual, intellectual, social, and artistic realms.
 Committed to the interconnectedness of disciplinary areas and methods; a global approach to the study of cultures; conceptual, methodological and problem solving abilities; research skills; and adaptability, flexibility, and creativity, the faculty of the Humanities degree provide leadership and direction to students interested in a liberal education.

 A degree in the Humanities develops an advanced level of competence in the use of language and the exercise of critical thought, providing a basis for a variety of career options and professional choices.
 Each member of the Humanities faculty serves as an advisor to help students successfully complete their degree program and accomplish their career goals, and each member participates in the teaching of HUM 101 and HUM 448.

 Students may declare the major at any time.
 Formal admission to the major occurs after students complete 32 hours of college level course work.